 An essential element of this approach is to monitor adverse reactions to medicines, including complementary medicines.

-An adverse reaction reporting system for medicines in Australia is well established.
+The TGA has established an adverse reaction reporting system for medicines in Australia.
 The sponsors of all medicines included in the ARTG are under an obligation to report adverse reactions to the TGA.

-All adverse reaction reports received by the TGA for complementary medicines are reviewed can lead to the following action.
+TGA reviews all the adverse reaction reports received for complementary medicines for the following action.

 - Further analysis of database reports investigating potential safety signals,